Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

-Multiplying by a $90^\circ$ rotation (or $\vi$), we get the third property.
-To get the first property, we observe that $\lap = \tr\ D\grd$, so by the chain rule, the properties of trace, and the above
+Multiplying by $\vi$ ($90^\circ$ rotation), we get the third property.
+To get the first property, we observe that $\lap = \tr\ \D\grd$, so by the Chain Rule, the properties of trace, and the above equation, we have